MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 The target (the MicroUI `GraphicsContext`_) is retrieved in the native drawing function by mapping the ``MICROUI_GraphicsContext`` structure in MicroUI native drawing function declaration.

-This implementation has to follow the same rules than the custom MicroUI drawings implementation: see :ref:`section_drawings_cco_custom`.
+This implementation has to follow the same rules as the custom MicroUI drawings implementation: see :ref:`section_drawings_cco_custom`.

 Simulation
 ----------

 .. note:: This chapter considers the VEE Port Front Panel project already features a custom drawer that replaces the default drawer ``DisplayDrawer``.
 See :ref:`section_drawings_sim_custom`.

-The native drawing function implementation pattern is (see below for the explanations):
+The native drawing function implementation pattern is as follows (see below for the explanations):

 .. code-block:: java